wurstbrot/security-pins/README.md

 - [Katharina Treptow](https://github.com/ktreptow) aka `ktreptow`

 # License Hints
-The picture "Security Knight and Dame" includes the Logo of Timo Pagel IT-Consulting.
+* The picture "Security Knight and Dame" includes the Logo of Timo Pagel IT-Consulting.
 The Logo is not distributed under Creative Commons and it is not allowed to modify it.
+Unknown licenses:
+* Dropwizard image
+* Open Policy image

+In case you have identified license violations, please open an issue and we will solve it.